 Nordic Walking uses specially designed poles – not to be confused with trekking poles – to enhance your natural walking experience.
 With a technique that is similar to the upper body action of classic cross-country skiing, Nordic Walking is a genuinely whole body exercise that can be enjoyed at many levels, at low, medium or high intensity.
 More than 10 million people globally enjoy this outdoor activity all year round.

 How will Nordic Walking benefit your body?

 Nordic Walking combines the simplicity of walking with core and upper body conditioning similar to Nordic skiing.
 This gives you a full body workout, which means that you can:

-- Burn up to 46% more calories compared to walking without poles.
+- Burn around 20% more calories compared to walking without poles.